MTecknology/pelican-search/README.rst

 issues on a server with as little as 128MB RAM.
 It's possible that this will run well on less but I haven't testet it.

+A little warning, we are creating an external search service and hosting it ourselves.
+This is usually an incredibly complicated task.
+This project is half documentation and half code.

 Getting Prepared
 ----------------